A Lesson for Communities Everywhere

-Hurricane Dorian, the strongest tropical cyclone to ever to hit the Bahamas, impacted the islands with hurricane-force winds from September 1 to 3 this year.
+Hurricane Dorian, the strongest tropical cyclone to ever to hit the Bahamas, impacted the islands with hurricane-force winds from September 1 to 3 of 2019.
 Dorian was a Category 5 storm with maximum sustained winds of 185 mph, the strongest of which affected the northern Bahamian islands of Grand Bahama and Abaco along with several smaller nearby islands.
 Nassau, Bahamas’ capital city, was spared from the most devastating winds despite having the greatest exposure in the country.
 Still, the impact across the islands was extreme – especially the devastating scale of lives lost.

 According to research, Dorian was not an abnormal storm for the area.
 A summary review of hurricanes in the Atlantic basin since 1900 identifies 23 storms that likely produced Category 3 (or stronger) winds on one or more of the Bahamian islands, while eight storms likely produced Category 4 winds or stronger.
 Hurricane winds vary by location as the storm traverses the region, sometimes making it difficult to analyze affected areas.
 To help alleviate this challenge it’s useful to look at areas where the population was greatly affected in order to pinpoint wind strength.
 Evaluating the wind field of Dorian against the population of the Bahamas helps us determine how broadly the impacts are felt throughout the island.
 Tropical storm-force winds affected most of the populace, with about 25% of the population experiencing major (Category 3 or higher) hurricane strength winds.

 Insurance regulators in the Bahamas report spending $360 million in general insurance due to Dorian’s impact – 67% ($240 million) being property insurance that likely covers hurricane wind damage.
-If the losses for Dorian approach the IDB’s level for Matthew, the five-year, $1.3 billion cumulative damages in hurricane losses implies either underpriced insurance or a significant level of underinsurance.

 The frequency of hurricane winds in the Bahamas promotes the case for strengthening infrastructure for both residential and commercial structures.
 But the severity of the island’s losses is a strong case for reconstruction capital – a need usually covered by insurance.
 This is a lesson that can be translated to communities in the United States and elsewhere, especially as we see increasing losses from the perils of natural disaster.